 ΔU=Q+W (W positive when done on system)

-Work at constant pressure
+Work on gas at constant pressure

 Specific heat